 There are 1,300 unique plants within the Chatkal State Biosphere Nature Reserve, and vegetation thrives in 47,945 hectares of untouched wilderness.
 Idyllic river flows produce trees of wild fruit, wild tulip, and nut species.
 Throughout the Western Tien-Shan ranges are open spaces of willows, junipers, cherry, walnuts, and wild apples.
 Early human inhabitants cultivated the verdant slopes and fertile valleys.
 Seasonal harvests can still produce wild rosehip, blackcurrant, pistachio, honeysuckle, hawthorn, and cotoneaster.

-Other endemic species in this UNESCO-designated world heritage site include four kinds of fish, 11 types of reptiles, and 176 species of birds.
+Other endemic species in this World Heritage Site include four kinds of fish, 11 types of reptiles, and 176 species of birds.
 The Red Data Book highlights mammals, including the endangered snow leopard, Menzbier's marmot, and three-colored myotis.
 Visitors can find time to birdwatch and participate in ecotourism within the mosaic landscape.
-Birding enthusiasts can view black stork, Eastern imperial eagle, Saker falcon, Eurasian eagle-owl, and Egyptian vulture.
+Birding enthusiasts can view the black stork, the Eastern imperial eagle, the Saker falcon, the Eurasian eagle-owl, and the Egyptian vulture.
 Keep a keen eye out for Turkestan lynx, wolves, Siberian mountains goats, Himalayan Brown Bear, and Central Asian otters.

 Understanding complex human heritage